mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 ---
-title: "Datalog for type theorists"
+title: "The case for Datalog for type theorists"
 date: "May 03, 2026"
 lang: "en_US"
 ---

-This post is intended as an introduction to Datalog specifically for type theorists.
+This post argues that type theorists should pay more attention to Datalog than they currently do.
-At the moment, my impression is that many type theorists are not deeply familiar with Datalog and view it as perhaps vaguely related but not particularly relevant to their work.
+My impression is that many type theorists view Datalog as perhaps vaguely related to their work but not particularly relevant to it.
-I think this view is unjustified.
+I think this view is unjustified, and I will argue for two reasons in support of this position.
-There are good reasons for type theorists in particular to learn about Datalog, and this post argues for two of them.
 The first reason is that Datalog, in suitably extended form, plays a role for type checking that is closely analogous to the role of parser generators for parsing.
 The second is that Datalog suggests an alternative to strong normalization for deciding equality during type checking, namely *equality saturation*.

-I assume basic familiarity with type theory, but only the vaguest familiarity with Datalog.
+I assume basic familiarity with type theory and with Datalog.
-Readers who would like a hands-on introduction to Datalog before continuing can have a look at my [series on type checking with Eqlog](../type-checking-with-eqlog-parsing), which covers the syntax and operational behavior of Datalog from scratch.
+Readers who would like a more hands-on refresher on Datalog can have a look at my [series on type checking with Eqlog](../type-checking-with-eqlog-parsing), which covers the syntax and operational behavior of Datalog with equality from scratch.

 ## Datalog is to type checking as parser generators are to parsing